KBA-Learning/KBA_CHF_NPCI_B7/Day1_InstallingDependencies/README.md

 **VS code Source Control**

-Open a project and open it in vs code, add files, select Source Control, Click Initialize Repository, stage the changes, enter a commit_message, click Commit, then Publish Branch.
+Create a project and open it in vs code, add files, select Source Control, click Initialize Repository, stage the changes (+), enter a commit_message, click Commit, then Publish Branch.
 If modifying the project, then stage the changes, enter a commit_message, click Commit, then Sync Changes.

 #### Git Commands